fdegir/fdegir.github.io/about.md

 The [SIG Software Supply Chain](https://github.com/cdfoundation/sig-software-supply-chain) is approved by the CDF TOC during February 2022.
 I currently serve as the co-chair to the SIG.

-In addition to my involvement in [SIG Interoperability](https://github.com/cdfoundation/sig-Interoperability), I am currently serving CDF community as a member to [CDF TOC](https://cd.foundation/about/toc/).

-In addition to CI/CD engagements listed above, I actively contribute to [OpenStack Baremetal SIG](https://etherpad.opendev.org/p/bare-metal-sig), [Open Source Security Foundation (OpenSSF)](https://openssf.org/) and [Eiffel Community](https://eiffel-community.github.io/).
+In addition to CI/CD engagements listed above, I contributed to [OpenStack Baremetal SIG](https://etherpad.opendev.org/p/bare-metal-sig), [Open Source Security Foundation (OpenSSF)](https://openssf.org/) and [Eiffel Community](https://eiffel-community.github.io/).

 In following sections, you will find the list of talks I've given, webinars, panels and interviews I've taken